-B1.3.
+B3.
 The Scottish Example

-1.3.1.
+3.1.1.
 In many ways the experience in Scotland is of particular relevance to the current situation in Northern Ireland.
 As part of their Strategic Review of Charges for 2006-10 (SR06), the Water Industry Commission for Scotland (WICS) faced many of the same challenges now confronting the Utility Regulator.
-In order to assess the capital maintenance requirement for Scotlish Water, WICS adopted something akin to the Ofwat four stage approach i.e.
+In order to assess the capital maintenance requirement for Scottish Water, WICS adopted something akin to the Ofwat four stage approach i.e.

-- Stage A: Maintaining serviceability of customers to date - Stage B: Is the future period different? - Stage C: Scope for improvements in efficiency - Stage D: Impact of the improvement programme
+Stage A: Maintaining serviceability of customers to date

+Stage B: Is the future period different?

+Stage C: Scope for improvements in efficiency Stage D: Impact of the improvement programme
-&lt;sup>2 In some cases a four year average has been used as the split by sewerage sub-area was not available

-&lt;sup>3 See NERA report - Setting Efficiency Targets for NIW for 2009-10: Final report for NIAUR

-1.3.2.
-However, at that point in time (2003-04) WICS had difficulty estimating the baseline maintenance at stage A due to the fact that no reliable record of historical capital maintenance existed in Scotland.
-To add further problems, there was not the same level of serviceability reporting in Scotland that Ofwat had at their disposal.
-Indeed, the established approach in England and Wales was to look at an average of 10 years historical expenditure and compare with at least 5 years of serviceability indicators when assessing baseline capital maintenance requirements.
+- 3.1.2.
+However, at that point in time (2003-04) WICS had difficulty estimating the baseline maintenance at stage A due to the fact that no reliable record of historical capital maintenance existed in Scotland.4 To add further problems, there was not the same level of serviceability reporting in Scotland that Ofwat had at their disposal.
+Indeed, the established approach in England and Wales was to look at an average of 10 years historical expenditure and compare with at least 5 years of serviceability indicators when assessing baseline capital maintenance requirements. - 3.1.3.

-1.3.3.
 In order to circumvent this problem of data scarcity, WICS was able to estimate Stage A costs by undertaking two steps.
 The first measure involved running the capital maintenance econometric models.
 This allowed WICS to establish what an average English and Welsh company would spend on base maintenance if they were operating Scottish Water's assets.
-This was not a simplistic process as the explanatory variables used (1997-98 data) were not available and had to be back-cast for Scottish Water.
+This was not a simplistic process as the explanatory variables used (1997-98 data) were not available and had to be back-cast for Scottish Water. - 3.1.4.

-1.3.4.
 The second element required an adjustment for local operating conditions.
 WICS recognised that averagely efficient expenditure would not be totally suitable as account had to be taken of both special factors and the assessed level of inefficiency within Scottish Water.
-As a consequence, WICS estimated inefficiency using the cost base, and added this uplift to the predicted costs from the econometric models.
+As a consequence, WICS estimated inefficiency using the cost base, and added this uplift to the predicted costs from the econometric models. - 3.1.5.

-1.3.5.
 At present NI Water does not possess the historic financial data that would help to establish required base maintenance.
 The Utility Regulator therefore sees merit in completing the capital maintenance models for the same purpose as WICS did in Scotland.
 It is also important to note that WICS has used the econometric approach for SR10, in spite of the fact that Ofwat no longer operates the models.

+4 See WICS Strategic Review of Charges 2006-10: The Final Determination, Chapter 16, p159

+B4.
+The Econometric Models

-B1.4.
-The Water Models
+B4.1.
+Water Service Models

-1.4.1.
-Water Distribution Infrastructure Expenditure - The capex water distribution infrastructure (CWDI) model is a regression where costs per main are explained by the number of connected properties per length of main.
+- 4.1.1.
+Water Distribution Infrastructure Expenditure The capex water distribution infrastructure (CWDI) model is a regression where costs per main are explained by the number of connected properties per length of main.
 The independent variable is representative of connection density.
 The positive sign of the coefficient indicates that as connection density rises, so too will maintenance costs.
-This model is representative of the fact that it is reasonable to expect base maintenance costs to be higher in urban areas where more expensive, larger mains exist.
+This model is representative of the fact that it is reasonable to expect base maintenance costs to be higher in urban areas where more expensive, larger mains exist. - 4.1.2.
+The Ofwat model in 2006-07 had the following statistical properties: